 OINP Streams Explained: Which One Fits Your Situation

-The Ontario Immigrant Nominee Program is not a single application — it is eight different pathways with different eligibility criteria, application mechanics, and score thresholds.
-Choosing the wrong stream does not just waste time; it risks a non-refundable $1,500–$2,000 provincial fee.
-Here is what each stream actually requires and who it is built for.
+The Ontario Immigrant Nominee Program is not a single application — its former framework contained eight different pathways with different eligibility criteria, application mechanics, and score thresholds.
+Choosing the wrong stream did not just waste time; it risked a non-refundable $1,500–$2,000 provincial fee.
+Here is what each former stream required and who it was built for.

 The Two Systems Behind the Streams